Baggage (American game show): Production

 The series was officially announced on March 23, 2010, with longtime Jerry Springer host Jerry Springer confirmed as the host.
 The original series was produced by Comcast Entertainment Group; Jay James and Tim Puntillo served as executive producers.
 On July 26, 2010, GSN announced plans to renew the show for a second season, which began airing on August 16, 2010.
-A syndication test run was shown on a select group of Sinclair Broadcast Group's stations January 10, 2011.
+A syndication test run was shown on a select group of Sinclair Broadcast Group's stations on January 10, 2011.
 The series began airing in syndication in the United States in September 2012, becoming the first original program in the network's history to achieve such a feat.

 A third season began airing on June 6, 2011.
 During season three, a half-hour special entitled Baggage First Dates aired during a five-hour "Best of Baggage Marathon."
 The special followed a couple who had previously appeared on the show talking to Springer about what happened on their first date following their appearance.
-A fourth season of the show premiered on March 14, 2012.
+A fourth season of the show was scheduled to premiere on March 14, 2012.

 With GSN's Executive Vice President of Programming, Amy Introcaso-Davis, citing that the series continued to remain "extremely popular" in reruns, GSN announced plans to order twenty episodes of a traveling version of the series.
 The spin-off, entitled Baggage on the Road, follows an identical format to its predecessor while traveling to tape episodes in various U.S. cities.
 Prior to the spin-off, a one-hour special entitled Baggage: Most Outrageous Moments aired on January 1, 2015, featuring highlights from the original series' run.
-The spin-off premiered on January 7, 2015, Wilshire Studios produced the revival with Lisa Tucker serving as executive producer.
+The spin-off premiered on January 7, 2015.
+Wilshire Studios produced the revival with Lisa Tucker serving as executive producer.

+In 2025, producers from the original run of Baggage created a spin-off exclusively for YouTube called Red Flag Green Flag.
+Like in Baggage, contestants reveal three rounds of Red Flags.
+However, they also reveal their Green Flags, which are their best qualities.
+Red Flag Green Flag is hosted by Jessica Lowe and full episodes stream on Elixir.